Training in Psychotherapy (TIP) Tool: Supporting the Availability of Evidence-Based Psychotherapies in Community Settings

 The Training in Psychotherapy (TIP) Tool can be applied to community-based psychotherapy trainings to assess their alignment with elements that enhance effectiveness.
-This document includes the TIP Tool, a user guide, and details on tool development.

 Ensuring the availability of evidence-based psychotherapy in the community is a critical component of efforts to address rising mental health needs across the United States.
 There are many psychotherapy trainings currently designed to increase the competencies of clinicians in community-based settings with respect to delivering evidence-based psychotherapies.
 However, little is known about the extent to which these trainings incorporate effective approaches for achieving clinical competency in those therapies.
 The TIP Tool was developed using results from an extensive literature review to identify the core components of trainings that were successful in demonstrating clinician competency in psychotherapy.
 The literature review focused on trainings for posttraumatic stress disorder, major depressive disorder, and substance use disorder.
 The literature review was supplemented with consultation with national experts in psychotherapy training and implementation.
 The tool is intended to be used by individuals interested in assessing the extent to which a training's approach aligns with evidence- and expert-derived core components for facilitating clinician competency.